QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 be referenced in order to simplify the configuration of network services or functionalities.
-For example, {{?I-D.ietf-opsawg-ntw-attachment-circuit}} defines a set of profiles at the network level which could be referred to under the node level to factorize some common configuration shared by a group of ACs.
+For example, {{?I-D.ietf-opsawg-ntw-attachment-circuit}} defines a set of profiles at the network level which could be referred to under the node level to factorize some common configuration shared by a group of attachment circuits (ACs).

-However, it is not trivial to always take care of the definition of shared profiles/ policies/templates in the design of every data model that could benefit from them.
+However, it is not trivial to always take care of the definition of shared profiles/ policies/templates during the design of every data model.
 There is a desire to make use of common YANG-based templates without relying on specific definition in YANG data models.